The Sims Medieval: Expansion pack

-An expansion pack (branded as "adventure pack") titled Pirates & Nobles was released in North America on August 30, 2011.
+An expansion pack (branded as "adventure pack") titled The Sims Medieval: Pirates & Nobles was released in North America on August 30, 2011.
 Pirates and Nobles is also included in a deluxe edition of The Sims Medieval.
 The pack features a new kingdom ambition, new traits and legendary traits, new clothes, over 140 new objects (including an interrogation chair), new quests, and new social interactions.
 There is also a new treasure-hunting mechanic with maps, shovels, treasures, and dangers.
-The pack also introduces pets, new NPC pirates and a new creature, baby pit beast, which is a new type of Sim death.
+Additionally, the pack introduces pets, new NPC pirates, and a new creature, baby pit beast, which is a new type of Sim death.

 Reception

 Pirates & Nobles received "average" reviews according to Metacritic.